The History of Washington Square Park in New York City

 Photo: Brian Kachejian ©2020

-For the past hundred and thirty years plus, visitors to Washington Square Park have been greeted by a magnificent marble stone archway at the park’s northern end.
+For the past 130 years, visitors to Washington Square Park have been greeted by a magnificent marble archway at the park’s northern end.
 The archway was first installed as a centennial tribute to George Washington’s inauguration as the first President of the United States of America.
-Built as a wooden archway in 1879, the tributary gateway would be replaced by the fabulous stone archway a few years later that still stands in the 21st century.
+Built as a wooden archway in 1879, the tributary gateway would be replaced a few years later by the fabulous stone archway that still stands in the 21st century.
 The archway was designed by Stanford White.
-A very similar archway had been built in Paris almost one hundred years earlier called the Arc de Triomphe.
+A very similar archway had been built in Paris almost one hundred years earlier, called the Arc de Triomphe.

 Washington Square Park Archway